Atul22/ion-exercise/README.md

 It uses React.js on the client side and Node.js on the server side.
 We expose an API endpoint using express framework for login actions.
-Client makes a call to the api endpoint which is served with a hardcoded delay of 3 seconds to accomodate async workflow.
+Client makes a call to the api endpoint.
-Server returns an object in response showing the succesful/failed login message.
-Successful login messages contain an extra item which is json-web-token(jwt).

 ## INSTALLATION: